jamesquinlan/dsc-techstack/topics/git.md

 ### Another commit
-To create a new commit, you will need to repeat the process of adding files to the staging area and then committing them after.
-Again, it's very useful to use the **git status** command to see which files were modified, staged, or untracked.
+To create a new commit, you will need to repeat the process of adding files to the staging area and then committing them.
+Again, it's handy to use the `git status` command to see which files were modified, staged, or untracked.